supergerrit/gpt2bot/README.md

 - Run the bot using the followin command: `python run_bot.py --type=discord --config=my_chatbot.cfg`

 ### TODO
-- Implement answer functionality.
-For example if the bot got a reply, answer to this in the next message.
 - Reply to possible bot detection messages and maybe start a delay.
 - Multi channel support
 - If you have any nice additions, feel free to open a pull request